Coolbuddy145/Behind-The-Loans/README.md

 ## 🔎 Project Overview

-This project takes a deep dive into a financial loans dataset with the goal of understanding how people borrow, how the bank lends, and what patterns reveal about risk and performance.
-Instead of building predictive models, the focus here is on exploratory data analysis (EDA) — carefully cleaning the data, exploring it from multiple angles, and pulling out insights that are both practical and meaningful for the business.
+This project explores a financial loans dataset to understand borrower behavior, lending patterns, and risk factors.
+The focus is on exploratory data analysis (EDA) — cleaning the data, analyzing it across different dimensions, and extracting insights that are meaningful for business decisions.

-Through the analysis, I looked at questions such as:
+The analysis addresses key questions:

-What purposes do most people take loans for?
+What are the main purposes for which people take loans?

-How do factors like employment length, home ownership, or DTI influence lending decisions?
+How do employment length, home ownership, or DTI affect lending?

-Do loan grades really capture risk, and how do they tie to defaults and interest rates?
+Do loan grades reflect risk, and how do they relate to defaults and interest rates?

-Which states or borrower profiles account for the biggest share of loans?
+Which states and borrower profiles dominate loan demand?

-How is demand trending over time?
+How has loan demand and disbursement trended over time?

 ---